CryptosOdysseus/AALE-Contributions/20190827-SALI-LMSS-vs-AALE-usability.md

 #

 #
 ### SALI Alliance
-### LMSS Legal Matter Specification Standard Draft Project
+### LMSS Legal Matter Specification Standard
-### (June 2019 last update)
+### (Draft Project - last update June 2019)
 ### Relevance and Usability for our AALE Challenge.
 ### First Iteration - DRAFT WITH “REQUEST FOR COMMENT” - Thank You.

+#

 The below Part A contains some observations on the relevance and usability of SALI LMSS for our AALE Challenge.

 Parts B to E are a reproduction of SALI LMSS draft featuresas of June 2019 , and other working and demonstration materials, including tables, chats and sample coding.
 For sake of ease of use, we wanted to have the content extracted from above mentioned SALI Alliance reference materials, all available and handy in this GitHub file to start with.

-With its efficient, cost-conscious, productivity & performance streamlining oriented approach, these SALI LMSS draft features should be quite attractive for professionals and senior decision makers.
-Also for SALI LMSS well explained, intuitive ease of use and clear-cut BPM approach, in the context of practicing Law and/or providing alternative Legal services, it has our vote.
+With their efficient, productivity & performance-streamlining oriented cost-conscious approach, these SALI LMSS draft features should be quite attractive for professionals and senior decision makers.
+Also for SALI LMSS well explained, intuitive ease of use and clear-cut legal profession BPM approach, in the context of practicing Law and/or providing alternative Legal services, it has our vote.

-No mind-stretching decentralized thinking, yet, here we're talking mostly about BPM that is usable, now, within the still dominant paper paradigm of a heavily structured, old-fashioned legal profession moving toward integration of "Legal Tech".
+No mind-stretching decentralized thinking nor much bleeding-edge tech yet ... here, we're talking about straightforward legal profession BPM that is usable, now, within the legal profession still dominant paper paradigm: according to the project leaders, _"The LMSS structure can be expressed as a database schema for storage or an XML or JSON structure for transmission of the matter information"._

-While SALI LMSS features (tree-based structure, hierarchical, objects and parameters based) may not sound too earth-shattering (one could argue on reality-reduction by hierarchy, parameters, and language), they hold a clear advantage of functioning in an intelligible, digestible and palastable way, so that "we can start working on training wheels and build up complexity from there" (Dazza).
+Incorporating features such as tree-based structure, hierarchical, objects and parameters based, this may not sound too earth-shattering, but _it does the job_.
+One could argue on reality-reduction by hierarchy, parameters, and language, but these features hold a clear advantage of functioning in an intelligible, digestible and palastable way, so that "we can start working on training wheels and build up complexity from there" (Dazza).

 We won't speculate whether SALI LMSS features will ultimately nail the standard, or even if there should and will be "a" standard (there is probably such a need, though), but to us it sounds like a move in "a" (if not "the") right direction.